Trevor Horn: 1983–1989: ZTT, Frankie Goes to Hollywood and Grace Jones

 In 1983, Horn and Sinclair purchased Basing Street Studios in west London from Chris Blackwell and renamed it Sarm West Studios.
 With the journalist Paul Morley, they co-founded a record label, ZTT Records.
-The first act they signed was Frankie Goes to Hollywood, for whom Horn produced their successful debut album, Welcome to the Pleasuredome.
+The first act they signed was Frankie Goes to Hollywood.
 He dramatically restructured the lead single, "Relax", described by Sound on Sound as a "hi-NRG brand of dance-synth-pop" that "broke new sonic ground, while epitomising '80s excess in all its garish, overblown glory".
-"Relax" reached No. 1 on the UK Singles Chart.
+"Relax" reached No. 1 on the UK singles chart.
 At this point, Horn was working with Foreigner in the US on their album Agent Provocateur (1984).
-He left the project to work on the followup Frankie Goes to Hollywood single "Two Tribes" and the group's debut album, which spawned two more hit singles "The Power of Love" and an edited version of the title track.
+He left the project to work on the follow-up Frankie Goes to Hollywood single "Two Tribes" and their debut album, Welcome to the Pleasuredome, which produced two more hit singles, "The Power of Love" and "Welcome to the Pleasuredome".

 Horn worked with Yes again to produce their 1983 album 90125.
 He persuaded them to record "Owner of a Lonely Heart", which they resisted, deeming it "too poppy".
 It became their only No. 1 single in the USA.
-In 1983, Horn co-formed the band the Art of Noise, co-writing several hits including "Close (To the Edit)", "Beat Box", "Moments in Love", and "Slave to the Rhythm".
+In 1983, Horn co-formed the band the Art of Noise, co-writing hits including "Close (To the Edit)", "Beat Box", "Moments in Love", and "Slave to the Rhythm".
 "Slave to the Rhythm" was intended as Frankie Goes to Hollywood's second single, but was instead given to Grace Jones.
 Horn and his studio team reworked it into six separate songs to form Jones's 1985 album Slave to the Rhythm.
 It features the Pink Floyd guitarist David Gilmour.

 In 1984, Horn was asked by Bob Geldof to produce the song "Do They Know It's Christmas?", a charity song to raise money for the 1983–1985 famine in Ethiopia.
 Horn was receptive but said he would need at least six weeks, which would make it impossible to release by Christmas.
 However, he allowed the team to use his studios, Sarm West Studios in Notting Hill, London, free for 24 hours on 25 November.
 Horn later remixed and co-produced the 12" version and remixed it for the 1985 re-release, and again in 2024 for a fortieth anniversary mix.

 In the late 1980s, Horn relocated to Bel Air, Los Angeles, where he established Sarm West Coast LA, a residential recording studio.
-Horn produced another Yes album, Big Generator (1987) and co-produced the Simple Minds album Street Fighting Years with Steve Lipson (1989).
+Horn produced another Yes album, Big Generator (1987), and co-produced the Simple Minds album Street Fighting Years (1989) with Stephen Lipson.